 In 2008, Riveredge Hospital in Chicago, Illinois received a subpoena from the DOJ requesting certain information from the facility.
 Additional requests for documents were also received from the DOJ in 2009 and 2010.
-The requested documents have been provided to the DOJ and we continue to cooperate with the DOJ with respect to this investigation.
+The requested documents have been provided to the DOJ.
 At present, we are uncertain as to the focus, scope or extent of the investigation, liability of the facility and/or potential financial exposure, if any, in connection with this matter.